1,374 related texts · 18 related myths · Page 26 of 29

 In (Genesis 31:43), after Jacob decides to leave Laban and return to his homeland, Laban confronts him, saying, "The girls are my daughters, and the boys are my sons, and the flock...

-But what if I told you the Torah itself offers some pretty practical advice about diversifying your... well, everything?
-It's tucked away in Bereshit Rabbah, a collection of rabbin...
+The Torah itself offers some pretty practical advice about diversifying your.. well, everything?
+It's tucked away in Bereshit Rabbah, a collection of rabbinic interpretations of th...

 The ancient rabbis certainly did, and their struggles echo even today. to a fascinating story tucked away in Bereshit Rabbah, a collection of rabbinic interpretations of the Book o...